Geodesic slice sampling on Riemannian manifolds: Methodology: Geodesic slice sampling

 For a complete algorithmic description see Algorithm \ref{A: GSS} with $\sigma_{d-1}^{(x)}$ being the uniform distribution on $\mathbb{S}^{d-1}$ for all $x \in \mathbb{R}^d$.
 Equivalently, the transition mechanism can be described as first sampling a direction $v$ uniformly from $\mathbb{S}^{d-1}$, and then running a 1-dimensional stepping-out and shrinkage based slice sampler for the unnormalized density $\alpha \mapsto p\left(\gamma_{(x,v)}(\alpha)\right)$ with initial point 0.

-Our interest into this framework arises from the fact that, by generalizing straight lines to geodesics, it can be leveraged to general Riemannian manifolds, which we discuss in the next section.
+Our interest in this framework arises from the fact that, by generalizing straight lines to geodesics, it can be leveraged to general Riemannian manifolds, which we discuss in the next section.